-Other popular tourist destinations have also adopted some form of tourism tax over the years, in order to combat some of the negative effects of overtourism.
-As more and more people decide to travel to well-known destinations, the influx of visitors can take a toll on the local infrastructure and social services in the area.
+Over the years, other popular international tourist destinations have also adopted some form of tourism tax.
+For instance, the reason for the tax is to combat some of the negative effects of over-tourism.
+As more people decide to visit well-known destinations the influx can negatively affect local infrastructure.

-The government is adding up to 50 employees at airport kiosks to help with visitors who want to pay the tax.
-The employees, according to the website of the Fund for a Sustainable Baja Sur, will be fluent in English and other languages.
-Other kiosks will be installed at hotels in Los Cabos will have kiosks for assistance, for example.
+What’s more, the state government is adding 50 employees at airport kiosks for those who want to pay the Los Cabos tourism tax.
+The employees, according to the website of the Fund for a Sustainable Baja Sur, will be fluent in various languages.
+Hotels in Los Cabos will have kiosks for assistance, for example.